-The sales price is not considered to be fixed or determinable until all contingencies related to the sale have been resolved.
 The Company recognized revenue net of rebates and other similar allowances.
 Revenues are recognized only if these estimates can be reasonably and reliably determined.
-The Company bases its estimates on historical results taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.
+The Company estimates expected rebates and other similar allowances based on historical results taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.
+The Company considers such estimated rebates and other similar allowances as variable consideration when allocating the transaction price to the extent it is probable that there will not be a significant reversal of cumulative revenue recognized.
+The estimate is primarily based on the most likely level of consideration to be paid to the customer under the specific terms of each arrangement.